DragunWF/DragunWF/README.md

 **Description:** 💻
 - I'm just a programmer who's been actively trying to improve and code a lot recently.
-I plan on taking BSIT when I go to college and then going to a coding bootcamp to learn some extra skills after that.
+I plan on taking BSIT when I go to college.

 **Programming Languages:** 🔥
 - Python